Lilith in the 6th House: The Day Job and the Body's Veto

 Integration prompts

-• What symptom is currently doing the job of a sentence I have not said?
+- What body signal or daily friction is doing the job of a sentence I have not said?

 Find Your Black Moon Lilith